-Aspiring filmmakers gathered in St Patrick’s University Hospital, Dublin last night for the awards ceremony to announce winners of our annual Frame of Mind short film competition.
+Aspiring filmmakers gathered in St Patrick’s University Hospital, Dublin on 31 January 2020 for the awards ceremony to announce winners of our annual Frame of Mind short film competition.

 This year, the competition, which uses film to put the spotlight on mental health awareness, saw 20 entries shortlisted across two categories, General and Secondary School.
 Participants were invited to produce an original short film, clocking in at under three minutes, which they believe challenges stigma or highlights the importance of positive mental health, with each shortlisted film screened at the awards ceremony on 31 January.

 On the night, Fergus Keane took home first place in the General category with his film Stereo Self-Talk, while Niamh O’Connor’s Two-Faced was named as runner-up.

 In the Secondary School category, Loreto College Crumlin scooped the top prize with Rise Up, and Templeogue College came in as runners-up with With You in a Heartbeat.